farirpgs/fari-app/lib/srds/fate-core.md

 Here are some new action stunts:

-{example}

-Backstab.
+- Backstab.
 You can use Stealth to make physical attacks, provided your target isn’t already aware of your presence.
-The Fight in the Dog.
+- The Fight in the Dog.
 You can use Provoke to enter the kinds of contests that you’d normally need Physique for, whenever your ability to psych your opponent out with the force of your presence alone would be a factor.
-You’re Never Safe.
+- You’re Never Safe.
 You can use Burglary to make mental attacks and create advantages against a target, by staging a heist in such a way as to shatter their confidence in their security.

-Just because you have a stunt doesn’t mean you always have to use it when it becomes relevant.
+> Just because you have a stunt doesn’t mean you always have to use it when it becomes relevant.
 Using a stunt is always a choice, and you can opt not to use a stunt if you don’t think it would be appropriate or you just don’t want to.
+>

-For example, you could have a stunt that allows you to use Fight in place of Athletics when defending against arrows and other missile attacks.
+> For example, you could have a stunt that allows you to use Fight in place of Athletics when defending against arrows and other missile attacks.
 Whenever you’re attacked by an archer, you can choose to use Fight—or simply use Athletics as anyone else would.
 It’s entirely your choice.

 #### Adding A Bonus To An Action